|

 E. vivipara v. buoflama

-- Globes of densly interwoven white spines with dark brown
+- Globes of densely interwoven white spines with dark brown

 tips.
 Attractive flowers that vary from yellow to peach to pink.
 3” x 3” Sun,